open-formulieren/open-forms/docs/developers/sdk/embedding.rst

 When you're using a pinned version, such as ``1.0.0``, the assets are available in that
 directory: ``http://localhost:8080/1.0.0/open-forms-sdk.js``.

-The SDK follow semantic versioning.
+The SDK follows semantic versioning.